pulpgrinder/sic-transit/documentation.md

 #### `transferPanel(selector)`

-Transfers a panel from the DOM or another instance of Sic Transit into this one.
+Transfers a panel from the DOM or another instance of SicTransit into this one.
 The difference between this and `showPanel()`, above, is that `transferPanel()` does not automatically display the panel.
 In fact, `showPanel()` works by first calling `transferPanel()` and then moving the transferred panel to the top of the stack.

 ```javascript
 // Transfer the "loose" #panel6 from the DOM to firstSic.